 Safe system design for electrical power and control systems is complex and often requires obtaining engineering consulting services to provide the needed expertise.
 Just remember the following guidelines.

 - Load Protection for Motors, Heaters, Lamps, etc.

 Use supplementary protectors for:

 - Control Transformer Primary Protection

 - Control Transformer Secondary Protection

 - Protection of control devices, such as relays, starter coils, and solenoids

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our electrical engineering capabilities and manufacturing process control solutions, contact Brian Haury, Department Manager, Power, Instrumentation, Control Department, (419) 897-7200 x 461.
+To learn more about our electrical engineering capabilities and manufacturing process control solutions, contact Brian Haury, PE, Discipline Manager in the Process & Electrical Design Department.